-HI is a greeting, an icebreaker.
+HI is a greeting.
 It’s a throwaway word: easy, informal, warm.
 It radiates familiarity.
 HI is what friends say to friends.

 HI is an intrusion of privacy, incessant and inescapable.
 Everyone is saying HI to everyone, all the time, through emails and texts and Instagram and junk mail and sales calls.